This Island Earth: In popular culture

-The alien Orbitron, the Man from Uranus, from the 1960s toy line "The Outer Space Men", also known as Colorform Aliens, is based on the Metaluna Mutant.
+Orbitron, the Man from Uranus, from the 1960s toy line "The Outer Space Men", also known as Colorform Aliens, is based on the Metaluna Mutant.

-A fan of This Island Earth, comedian/musician Weird Al Yankovic has featured the interocitor in both his film UHF (1989) and the music video for "Dare to Be Stupid".
+As a fan of This Island Earth, Weird Al Yankovic has featured the interocitor in his film UHF (1989) and the music video for "Dare to Be Stupid".

-The Metaluna Mutant is one of the many alien monsters held captive at Area 52 in Looney Tunes: Back in Action (2003).
-It is later one of the aliens released by Marvin the Martian so that it could stop the main characters from taking the "Queen of Diamonds" card.
+The Metaluna Mutant is one of many alien monsters held captive at Area 52 in Looney Tunes: Back in Action (2003).
+It is later one of the aliens released by Marvin the Martian.

 Experimental pop artist Eric Millikin created a large mosaic portrait of the Metaluna Mutant out of Halloween candy and spiders as part of his "Totally Sweet" series in 2013.

-This Island Earth is the film-within-the-film in Mystery Science Theater 3000: The Movie.
+This Island Earth is featured in Mystery Science Theater 3000: The Movie.
 In order to maintain a 73-minute runtime and to accommodate several "host segments", This Island Earth was edited down by about 20 minutes.
 Writer/star Michael J. Nelson said that This Island Earth was chosen to mock because, he felt, "nothing really happens" and "it violates all the rules of classical drama".
 Writer Kevin Murphy added that the film had many elements that the writing crew liked, such as "A hero who's a big-chinned white-guy scientist with a deep voice.
 A wormy sidekick guy.
 Huge-foreheaded aliens who nobody can quite figure out are aliens—there's just 'something different about them.'
 And a couple of rubber monsters who die on their own without the hero ever doing anything."

 In the "Bad Bob" episode of the animated series ReBoot, a binome asks if Bob's car crash is due to a problem with its interocitor.

 Dan Aykroyd cited This Island Earth as inspiration in part for the Coneheads he created on Saturday Night Live—aliens whose large heads go largely unmentioned by the earthlings who observe them.

-A poster of the film appears in chapter 3, page 11 of the graphic novel Watchmen.
+A poster of the film appears in chapter 3, page 11 of the Alan Moore-Dave Gibbons graphic novelWatchmen.